Dissecting Artificial Intelligence (AI) to Understand the Human Brain Better

 "Human cognitive and computational neuroscience is a fast-growing area of research, and knowledge about how the human brain is able to see, hear, feel, think, remember, and predict is mandatory to develop better diagnostic tools, to repair the brain, and to make sure it develops well."

-*This information is from an external source (Cognitive Neuroscience Society).
+(i)Source/Reference: Cognitive Neuroscience Society.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.